 Type of physical custody awarded.

-The type of physical custody awarded to the parents is another factor will significantly impact the amount of child support paid/received.
+The type of physical custody awarded to the parents is another factor that will significantly impact the amount of child support paid/received.

 Joint Physical Custody.
 Joint physical custody is determined by the number of overnights each year that the children spend with each of the parents.
 The amount of child support will fluctuate depending on the number of overnights the child spends with each of the parents.
 For example, in a joint custody situation, if a child spends 111 overnights with one parent and 254 overnights with the other parent the child support obligation will be much higher than if the child spends 183 overnights with one parent and 182 overnights with the other parent.

 Primary Physical Custody.
-If one party is awarded primary physical custody then we no longer consider the amount of overnights the children spend with each of the parents and we calculate child support based only on the fact that primary physical custody has been awarded.
+If one party is awarded primary physical custody then we no longer consider the number of overnights the children spend with each of the parents and we calculate child support based only on the fact that primary physical custody has been awarded.

 Previous Child Support or Alimony Obligation in a Different Case.